Wayne Norton: Biography

 After his playing career, Norton had a long career in coaching and scouting.
 He established Canada's Junior National Team and managed the Canada national baseball team at the 1975 Pan American Games.
 In 1986, he established a baseball academy in Vancouver, the National Baseball Institute (NBI).
 Players developed at NBI include Matt Stairs and Corey Koskie.

 Norton left NBI in 1994, worked as a scout for the Baltimore Orioles from 1996 to 1999, then moved to the Seattle Mariners in 2000.
 He was hired into both organizations by Pat Gillick.
 Norton scouted for the Mariners in Canada for 17 years, and also scouted in Europe.
 Canadian players he signed include Phillippe Aumont, Tyler O'Neill, James Paxton, and Michael Saunders.
 In Europe, he signed players such as Greg Halman, Alex Liddi, and Dylan Unsworth.
 Norton was honored as International Scout of the Year by the Mariners (2007), and twice was named Canadian Scout of the Year by the Canadian Baseball Network (CBN) (1998, 2013).
 CBN named the Wayne Norton Award, presented to their selection for minor-league pitcher of the year, in his honor.

-Port Moody, when Norton grew up, honored him with a civic award in 2015, and named the city's Wayne Norton Baseball Diamond in his honor in 2018.
+Port Moody, where Norton grew up, honored him with a civic award in 2015, and named the city's Wayne Norton Baseball Diamond in his honor in 2018.
 Norton was diagnosed with ALS in 2015, and continued to scout for the Mariners during the 2016 season despite his illness.
 In June 2016, he was inducted to the Canadian Baseball Hall of Fame.
 He threw out a ceremonial first pitch at Safeco Field in September 2017.
 Norton died in January 2018, aged 75.
 He was survived by his wife, a daughter, and a son.